wso2/reference-implementation-cms0057f/fhir-service/resources/analytics_README.md

 ## Publishing Analytics Data to Moesif

-#### Step 1: Creating a Moesif Account and retrieving an application ID
+### Step 1: Creating a Moesif Account and retrieving an application ID

 As the first step, go to [moesif.com](https://www.moesif.com/) and create an account.
-Then create a moesif application and copy the generated applicaiton ID.
+Then create a moesif application and copy the generated application ID.

-#### Step 2: Run the patient-access-api service
+### Step 2: Run the patient-access-api service

 Configure the `Config.toml` as follows.